ciciwwwei/sf-film-locations-data-story/README.md

 # San Francisco’s most filmed locations show how the city becomes a movie backdrop
-## Dataset
-This project uses the Film Locations in San Francisco dataset from DataSF.
-The dataset includes film and television productions connected to San Francisco, including title, release year, filming location, production company, director, writer, and actors.

 ## Research Questions
 1. Which San Francisco filming locations appear most often in the dataset?